 “In our religious lives, the democratic process requires trust in the development of each individual conscience—a belief that such development is possible for each of us, as well as a commitment to cultivate our own conscience.
 We could call it a commitment to the value of each person.
 In the words of Theodore Parker, ‘Democracy means not “I am as good as you are,” but “You are as good as I am.”’
 My connection with the sacred is only as precious as my willingness to acknowledge the same connection in others.”

-—Rev. Parisa Parsa, First Parish in Milton, MA (read more from Parisa in The Seven Principles in Word and Worship, ed.
+—Rev. Parisa Parsa, executive director of the Public Conversations Project (read more from Parisa in The Seven Principles in Word and Worship, ed.
 Ellen Brandenburg.)